-IceSendData(ice_conn, bytes, (char ) data)

-IceConn ice_conn;

-int bytes;

-char data;

-ice_connA valid ICE connection object.bytesThe number of bytes to send.dataThe data to send.

-To force 32-bit or 64-bit alignment, use IceWritePad.
-A maximum of 7 pad bytes can be specified.

 '''

-IceWritePad(ice_conn, bytes)

-IceConn ice_conn;

-int bytes;
+iceSendData( ice_conn, bytes, data);

 ice_conn A valid ICE connection object.

-bytes The number of pad bytes.
+bytes The number of bytes to send.

+data The data to send.

 '''

-12.2.
+To force 32-bit or 64-bit alignment, use IceWritePad A maximum of 7 pad bytes can be specified.

+'''

+icewritePad( ice_conn, bytes, data);

+ice_conn A valid ICE connection object.

+bytes The number of bytes to write.

+data The number of pad bytes to write.

+'''

 Reading ICE Messages